Required Real Estate Disclosures When Selling Property

 - Obtain signed statements from all parties involved verifying compliance with all legal requirements

-- Keep the signed acknowledgments for three years as proof that you followed the law
+- Keep the signed acknowledgments for no less than three years from the date of sale as proof that you followed the law

 Most states require you to give real estate disclosures in written form, often on special forms that both the buyer and seller must sign and date.
 Even if your state doesn't require you to, it is still the best practice to make your disclosures in writing and get a signed written statement from the buyers that they received them.